SmoothL/DDR_test/README.md

 ## Pre-trained Models

 DDR does not adopt the pre-trained models.
-However, to save the time and expense of training, we provied the trained models that can aviod the afresh training.
+However, to save the time and expenses of training, we provide the trained models that can aviod the afresh training.
 To evaluate DDR on MNIST with trained models, run:

 ```eval_trained
 python eval.py --path 'Results/MNIST_trained_16' --latent_dim 16